Brunch & Batter

 Two cooked pizzelles in a pizzelle maker with the lid open.

-Close the lid and cook as per manufacturer's directions, or until lightly golden brown- about 3 minutes.
+Step 7.
+Close the lid and cook as per the manufacturer's directions, or until lightly golden brown- about 3 minutes.

 Cooked lemon pizzelles on paper towels with powdered sugar on them.

-Lay the cooked waffles on a flat surface and allow to cool.
+Step 8.
+Lay the cooked waffles on a flat surface and allow them to cool.
 Dust with powdered sugar.

-3. Don't crowd the pizzelle maker.
+• Don't crowd the pizzelle maker.
 Use a cookie scoop to drop the batter right in the middle.
-I use a #60 cookie scoop, which holds 1 tbsp+⅓ teaspoon of batter, or 0.54 ounces.
+I use a #60 cookie scoop, which holds 1 tbsp+½ teaspoon of batter, or 0.54 ounces.
 If you don't have a cookie scoop, drop a heaping tablespoon of batter instead.

-5. Make sure your pizzelle are completely cool before adding the powdered sugar or the sugar will melt.
+• Make sure the pizzelles are completely cool before adding the powdered sugar, or the sugar will melt.

 Variations